-Another family of the identified equivalent binary systems correspond to DWDs.
-Since we are interested in the DWD which can enter the interferometer frequency band, we adopt now the DWD which can merge within a Hubble time.
-The DWD merger rate in a typical galaxy is estimated to be $(1$--$80)\times 10^{-13}$~yr$^{-1}$~$M_\odot^{-1}$ (at $2\sigma$) \cite{2017MNRAS.467.1414M,2018MNRAS.476.2584M}.
+Another family of the identified equivalent binary systems corresponds to double white dwarfs.
+Since we are interested in the systems that can enter the interferometer frequency band, we now adopt double white dwarfs that can merge within the Hubble time.
+The merger rate of these systems in a typical galaxy is estimated to be $(1$--$80)\times 10^{-13}$~yr$^{-1}$~$M_\odot^{-1}$ (at $2\sigma$) \cite{2017MNRAS.467.1414M,2018MNRAS.476.2584M}.
 Thus, using $M=6.4\times 10^{10}~M_\odot$ for the Milky Way \cite{2001ApJ...556..340K}, we obtain :

-Turning to the \CEL, we have seen that their structure (mass, radii, compactness, EOS, etc) points to a WD-like nature.
-Deformed WDs can be the result of mass transfer from a companion.
+Turning to the \CEL, we have seen that their structure (mass, radii, compactness, equation of state, etc.) points to a white dwarf-like nature.
+Deformed white dwarfs can result from mass transfer from a companion, see e.g. \cite{2010MNRAS.406.2749L}.
 The rate at which these events occur might be close to that of novae, which has been estimated in the Milky Way to be $\sim 10$--$80$~yr$^{-1}$ \cite{chen2016modelling} and, more recently, $\sim 27$--$81$~yr$^{-1}$ \cite{2017ApJ...834..196S}.
-If we assume that a fraction $\beta$ of all WDs potentially becoming novae undergone a spin-up transition, the \CEL\ rate may be as high as:
+If we assume that a fraction $\beta$ of all white dwarfs potentially becoming novae undergone a spin-up transition, the \CEL\ rate may be as high as: